ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 Publishing collections
 ----------------------

 You can publish collections to Galaxy using the ``ansible-galaxy collection publish`` command or the Galaxy UI itself.
+You need a namespace on Galaxy to upload your collection.
+See `Galaxy namespaces <https://galaxy.ansible.com/docs/contributing/namespaces.html#galaxy-namespaces>`_ on the Galaxy docsite for details.

 .. note:: Once you upload a version of a collection, you cannot delete or modify that version.
 Ensure that everything looks okay before you upload it.